NATrinh/NATrinh.github.io/research.md

 11. 'Stylized Facts about Attitudes towards Inequality: A Contrast between Income and Wealth' (with Moritz Hörl, Federico Scalese, and Mihaela-Claudia Pop), *R&R*.
 12. ‘Consolidated Trajectories?
 Social Class and Earnings Growth over the Life-Course’ (with Philipp Lersch and Caspar Kaiser), *under review*. &#124; [working paper](https://osf.io/preprints/socarxiv/k6atw_v1)
 13. ‘Unequal Estate Division for Wealth Perpetuation: Portfolios, Primogeniture, and Patrilineality’ (with Daria Tisch and Manuel Schechtl), *under review*.
-14. ‘Can Migration Disrupt the Transmission of Inequality Across Generations?' (with Jonas Wiedner)
+14. 'The Intergenerational Social Mobility of Migrants in 22 European Countries', (with Michele Bavaro), *under review*.
-15. 'The Intergenerational Social Mobility of Migrants in 22 European Countries' (with Michele Bavaro)
+15. ‘Can Migration Disrupt the Transmission of Inequality Across Generations?' (with Jonas Wiedner)
 16. ‘Wealth Inequality and Social Class in Comparative Perspective.’ (with Jad Moawad, Brian Nolan and Erzsébet Bukodi)

 ### Dissertation